 1) Tiny House on Wheels

 Tiny house on wheels is presently the best way to live small and portable.
-Better known as trailer home or tiny house trailer, since it can be constructed on a trailer, hitched to the back of a truck and moved to a new location.
+Better known as trailer home or tiny house trailer, since it can be constructed on a trailer, hitched to the back of a truck, and moved to a new location.

-In spite of being small, not more than 500 square feet, and highly mobile, tiny house on wheels doesn’t sacrifice any tradition home features.
+In spite of being small, not more than 500 square feet, and highly mobile, a tiny house on wheels doesn’t sacrifice any traditional home features.
 You can have all types of storage and living possibilities integrated into the small space.
-The house can have front and side door, large windows to allow an abundance of natural light, a small porch to enjoy outdoors comfortably.
+The house can have front and side doors, large windows to allow an abundance of natural light, a small porch to enjoy outdoors comfortably.
 These are wheel on the side of the trailer home that homeowners generally cover up when the home is stationary.
 Interestingly, the trailer homes are supported by cinder blocks to prevent the house from rolling away.